 Can I intern for The Advocates if I’m not located in Minnesota?

-Generally, no. While we do have limited volunteer opportunities for people outside the Minneapolis-St. Paul area, our interns are all onsite.
-If you are applying for an internship, you will be expected to be work in our office in Minneapolis.
+Generally, no. While we do have limited volunteer opportunities for people outside the Minneapolis-St. Paul area, our interns are all on-site.
+If you are applying for an internship, you will be expected to be working in our office in Minneapolis.